 - Sample Child Family Studies Prospectus

 Occasionally, students will need or wish to take a non-Honors course for Honors credit.
 These students have the Honors Choice option in which they can contract with a professor to receive Honors credit by fulfilling agreed-upon requirements.
 To view more information about the Honors Choice option and download the Honors Choice contract, click here.
 Examples of previous Honors Choice Contracts can be found here.
+Ideas for designing an Honors Choice contract can be found here.

 Honors students who already must complete a substantial capstone research/creative/service project in a disciplinary or interdisciplinary major have the option of crosslisting credit for the capstone project as the equivalent of Hon.
 498. The capstone project must equal 3-4 credits to be equal to Hon.
 498. The student can complete the pre-requisite of the Hon.
 498 Prospectus when the comparable prospectus or proposal is finished for the capstone project.